ppp-kohe/autogui/README.md

 ## Quick tutorial: A tiny example with jshell

-The library can be used with `jshell` which is the official REPL-tool bundled with JDK since Java 9.
+The library can be used with `jshell` that is the official REPL-tool bundled with JDK since Java 9.
 To use the library, you first need to include the jar file of the library to your class-path.
 In `jshell`, you can do that by `/env -class-path <path/to/jar>`.
-After launch the tool by the command `jshell`, you can paste the following code.
+After launching the tool by the command `jshell`, you can paste the following code.

 ```
 $ git clone https://github.com/ppp-kohe/autogui.git